Corita Kent: Artistic style

 Corita's earliest work was mostly iconographic, drawing inspiration and material from the Bible and other religious sources.
 Her style is heavily text-based, with scripture passages or positive quotes often encompassing entire compositions with bold and highly saturated typefaces.
 Despite the often surreal or disorienting compositions of her works, her pieces are "always about something."
 By the 1960s, her work started becoming increasingly political.
-For example, her silkscreen print, stop the bombing (1967) is a large piece protesting the use of nuclear weaponry in bold, blue letters against a white and red background.

 Kent produced her oeuvre during her time at Immaculate Heart College in Los Angeles in response to the Catholic reform in the 1960s by the Vatican Council II as well as several political and social issues happening at the time.
 Her work itself aided in the Vatican II movement, a movement to modernize and make relevant the Catholic Church.
 Kent's use of English church texts in her work, for example, made an impact on the Vatican II's efforts to normalize conducting Mass in English.
 Because of her strongly political art, she and others left their order to create the Immaculate Heart Community in 1970 to avoid problems with their archdiocese.

 The "Big G" logo that Kent appropriated from General Mills was to stress the idea of 'goodness', while the elements from Esso gasoline ads were meant to project the internal power within humans.
 Unsurprisingly, a Christian subtext does underscore several of her artworks, but not all, which are open to interpretation.

 One of Kent's prints, love your brother (1969), depicts photographs of Martin Luther King Jr. overlaid with her handwritten words, "The king is dead.
 Love your brother," producing one of her more serious artworks, and presenting her views on politics and human nature.
 Her collages took popular images, often with twisted or reversed words, to comment on the political unrest of the period, many of which could have been found at any number of marches or demonstrations, some of which she attended herself.